famiclone6502/DIY_Datalink_Adapter/README.md

 -  Original model of Raspberry Pi Pico if you want to just use the onboard LED.
 (Pico W users must use external LED, see below).
 -  USB cable (with data line)
 -  Download of DIY_Datalink_Pico.uf2
--  Legacy Windows Virtual Machine (tested with Windows 98 SE in VMWare Workstation 16)
+-  Either [winevdm] on your modern Windows OS or a Legacy Windows Virtual Machine (tested with Windows 98 SE in VMWare Workstation 16)
 -  [Timex Datalink watch][Watch_Wiki] (tested with Datalink 150)
+-  The original Timex Datalink softare (2.1d preferred and tested)
--  No other hardware requirements for the original Pico, uses built-in LED.
+-  No other hardware requirements for the original Pico, as it uses the built-in LED.
--  External LED on GPIO pin 18 connected to 1k resistor on GND is required for Pico W, but is optional on original Pico.*
+-  External LED on GPIO pin 18 connected to 1k resistor on GND is required for Pico W, but is optional (and may work better) on the original Pico.*

 <img src="DIY_Datalink_pico_watch.jpg" width="476"><br>
-## Connecting it All (Raspberry Pi Pico Version)
+## Connecting it All (Raspberry Pi Pico Version using [winevdm])
 -  Connect the Raspberry Pi Pico to the host PC while holding down the Pico's reset button.
 This should mount the Pico as a USB drive.
 -  Drag and drop DIY_Datalink_Pico.uf2 onto the Pico's root folder, it should immediatley unmount itself and restart as a USB serial device.
--  After opening the Timex Datalink software, in the virtual machine settings, use the COM port assigned to the Pico and connect it.
-If you connect before opening the Datalink software, it may remount as a USB drive on the host.
-Be sure the USB device is connected to the host machine, but the serial port it presents to the OS is connected to the VM.
-(Legacy Windows may not be able to directly talk to the USB host device, drivers may not be available to accommodate this.)
+-  Drag and drop the SETUP.EXE for Timex Datalink installation into [winevdm]'s otvdmw.exe and complete the installation.
+-  Drag and drop the TIMEXDL.EXE you installed (example: to C:\DATALINK) into [winevdm]'s otvdmw.exe.
--  Use the Timex Datalink software as normal (2.1d is recommended).
+-  Use the Timex Datalink software as normal (2.1d is recommended), chosing your correct watch version.

 *If you are trying to use a Pico W, the internal LED hardware changed from a GPIO pin to go through the Wi-Fi chip.
 This method does not support the low-latency blinking that is required for this project, which is why an external LED is required.